build-on-aws/content/concepts/deploying-trurl-2-on-amazon-sagemaker/index.md

 ![Locate the notebook file and open it](./images/exploration-1-open-notebook.png)

 After opening it for the first time, a new dialog window will appear, asking you to configure *kernel* (the environment executing our code inside the notebook).
 Please configure it according to the screenshot below.
-If that window did not appear, or you've closed it by accident - you can always find that in the opened tab with a notebook under the 3rd icon on the screenshot above.
+If that window did not appear, or you've closed it by accident - you can always find it in the opened tab with a notebook under the third icon on the screenshot above.
 ![Configure kernel for your exploration notebook](./images/exploration-2-configure-kernel.png)

 Now, you should be able to follow instructions inside the notebook by executing each cell with code one after another (via the toolbar or keyboard shortcut: `CTRL/CMD + ENTER`).
 Remember that before executing the clean-up section and invoking the cell with `predictor.delete_endpoint()`, you should *stop*, as we will need the running endpoint for the next section.